kstenerud/concise-encoding/ce-structure.md

 For map-like containers, a duplicate means any key-value pair whose key is equivalent to another key already present in the map, regardless of what the key's associated value is.

 The testing of integer and float values for duplicates transcends the data type when the value is type-compatible (i.e. both are numeric types) and convertible without loss.
-For example, the integer value `2000` and the float value `2000.0` are considered duplicates.
-The string value `"2000"`, however, would not be a duplicate.
+For example, the integer value `2000` and the float value `2000.0` are considered duplicates, but the string value `"2000"` is not a duplicate.

 If a container disallows duplicates, duplicate entries are [structural errors](#structural-errors).